engrit-illinois/Invoke-TaskSequence/README.md

 3. Triggering the "schedule" for the newly-modified assignment, which causes the TS to start.

 # Usage
-WIP
+1. Download `Invoke-TaskSequence.psm1` to `$HOME\Documents\WindowsPowerShell\Modules\Invoke-TaskSequence\Invoke-TaskSequence.psm1`.
+2. Run it using the examples and documentation provided below.

 # Examples

 ### Run on one machine
-`Invoke-TaskSequence -ComputerNames "comp-name-01" -TsPackageId "MP002DF7" -TsDeploymentId "MP02137A"`
+`Invoke-TaskSequence -ComputerNames "comp-name-01" -TsPackageId "MP002DF7" -TsDeploymentId "MP02137A" -Log ":ENGRIT:"`

 ### Wait for a given delay, and then run on one machine
-`Invoke-TaskSequence -ComputerNames "comp-name-01" -TsPackageId "MP002DF7" -TsDeploymentId "MP02137A" -DelayUntilDateTime "2050-01-01 23:00:00"`
+`Invoke-TaskSequence -ComputerNames "comp-name-01" -TsPackageId "MP002DF7" -TsDeploymentId "MP02137A" -DelayUntilDateTime "2050-01-01 23:00:00" -Log ":ENGRIT:"`

 ### Run on multiple specific machines
-`Invoke-TaskSequence -ComputerNames "comp-name-01","comp-name-37" -TsPackageId "MP002DF7" -TsDeploymentId "MP02137A"`
+`Invoke-TaskSequence -ComputerNames "comp-name-01","comp-name-37" -TsPackageId "MP002DF7" -TsDeploymentId "MP02137A" -Log ":ENGRIT:"`

 ### Run on multiple sequentially-named lab machines
 The below example will run on computers `comp-name-01` through `comp-name-10`.